mattleblanc/chrome-spoopy/README.md

 Installation
 ------------

-In Chrome, choose Window > Extensions.
-Drag chrome-spoopy.crx into the page that appears.
+In Chrome, simply drag chrome-spoopy.crx into the extension page.

 Credits
 -------